lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/car_detection_tutorial/step_3/Readme.md

 ```

-### VehicleAttribsDetection
+### VehicleAttribsDetection()

 On construction of a VehicleAttribsDetection object, call the base class constructor passing in the model to load specified in the command line argument FLAGS_m_va, the name to be used when we printing out informational messages, and set the batch size to the command line argument FLAFS_n_va.
-This initializes the BaseDetection subclass specifically for VehicleAttribsDetectionclass.
+This initializes the BaseDetection subclass specifically for VehicleAttribsDetection class.

 ```cpp
     VehicleAttribsDetection() : BaseDetection(FLAGS_m_va, "Vehicle Attribs", FLAGS_n_va) {}